When Life Hands You Lemons, Make Martinis–With a Twist!

 Diane had long been active in Mystery Writers of America, Sisters in Crime, Romance Writers of America, and other writing organizations.
 After her publisher’s bankruptcy, while she was writing the new Jess Kimball novel, Fatal Distraction, she was invited to join International Thriller Writers at its inception and shortly thereafter, became a member of the board along with her friend, the #1 International Bestselling author, Lee Child.

 At a cocktail party in New York in 2009, Lee and Diane discussed a great question: Where is Jack Reacher?
 The answer was unknown, which inspired Diane to write a series of suspense novels answering the inquiry with Lee’s blessing.
 The first of those novels is Don’t Know Jack, introducing FBI Special Agents Kim Otto and Carlos Gaspar, now available to buy or download a sample here: Don’t Know Jack.
-The short story single, Jack in a Box, quickly followed, allow readers to learn even more about Otto and Gaspar.
+The short story singles, Jack in a Box, and Jack and Kill quickly followed, allow readers to learn even more about Otto and Gaspar.
+The second novel in the series opened to rave reader reviews on September 15, 2013, and is now available to buy or download a sample here: Get Back Jack.

 Diane is a snowbird, dividing her time between homes in Northern Michigan and Florida.
 She lives in perpetual summer.
 She’s married and loves dogs, writing, sunshine, warm temperatures, gourmet food, red wine, convertible cars and her very large extended family.
 And of course, she will always love sharing adventures with Willa Carson and Jenny Lane and Jess Kimball, and reading Travis McGee.
 But these days, she’s busy on The Hunt for Reacher.
 Want to come along?